 Following breakfast at the hotel, participants will take in one of the most scenic lakes in the world as they travel by boat to Santa Cruz de la Laguna on Lake Atitlan.
 There will be a hike to a restaurant for a delicious lunch with gorgeous views over the lake and then the group will explore culturally rich San Juan with its stunning weaving traditions and numerous artisan cooperatives.

 After a quick discussing on file management and editing, participants will have a choice of activities for the rest of the day: a zipline tour, a hike of the San Pedro volcano, trekking between scenic lakeside villages, taking a boat tour of the villages or relaxing by the lake in the beautiful hotel.

-Learn some tips on file management and editing for impact.
+Learn some tips and best practices on file management and editing for impact.

 Participants will have the chance to work on their final assignments as well as spend some time relaxing by Lake Atitlan.
 There are options for swimming, kayaking, hiking, yoga, massages, etc.